Building a JavaScript library - part 2: automation

 });

-Here, we just define an empty task named "default".
+Here, we just define an empty task named "default"

-To run a task, just call gulp <taskname>, which in our case means:
+To run a task, just call gulp <taskname>

 gulp default

-As "default" is, well, the default, we could have also used:
+is, well, the default, we could have also used:

 gulp